India moon mission set to launch a week after it was aborted

-SRIHARIKOTA, India (AP) — India is ready to launch a rocket to the far side of the moon a week after aborting the mission due to a technical problem.
+SRIHARIKOTA, India (AP) — India is ready to launch an unmanned spacecraft to the far side of the moon on Monday a week after aborting the mission due to a technical problem.

 Chandrayaan, the Sanskrit word for “moon craft,” is designed to land on the lunar south pole and send a rover to explore water deposits that were confirmed by a previous mission that orbited the moon.